shenwei356/kmcp/docs/usage.md

         And Multiple KMCP processes can not share the database in memory.
       - It's slightly faster due to the use of physically contiguous memory.
         The speedup is more significant for smaller databases.
-      - It's highly recommended when searching on computer clusters, where the default mmap mode would be very slow (in my test).
+      - Please switch on this flag when searching on computer clusters, where the default mmap mode would be very slow for network-attached storage (NAS).
   3. Low memory mode (--low-mem):
       - Do not load all index files into memory nor use mmap, using file seeking.
       - It's much slower, >4X slower on SSD and would be much slower on HDD disks.